rsyslog/rsyslog/source/omfile.rst

    FileCreateMode may be specified multiple times.
 If so, it specifies the creation mode for all selector lines that follow until the next
    $FileCreateMode directive.
 Order of lines is vitally important.
+-  **DirCreateMode**\ [default equelly-named module parameter] This is the same as FileCreateMode, but for directories automatically generated.
 -  **FailOnCHOwnFailure**\ on/off [default on]
     This option modifies behaviour of file creation.
 If different owners or groups are specified for new files or directories and rsyslogd